NagiosEnterprises/ncpa/docs/installation.rst

     * Creates the user nagios if it does not exist
     * Starts the listener daemon

 If any of this fails, you will need to do the steps manually.
-The steps that may fail most off are adding users and groups.
+The steps that may fail most often are adding users and groups.
 If they do, add the user 'nagios' and make sure the user 'nagcmd' exists and that 'nagios' is in the user 'nagcmd'.

 Testing Your Installation
 -------------------------

 .. warning::

-    As noted previous at the top of this page, if you get an error when trying to access this page immediately after installation, make sure your firewall is allowing traffic through on port 5693.
+    As noted previously at the top of this page, if you get an error when trying to access this page immediately after installation, make sure your firewall is allowing traffic through on port 5693.

 To ensure that installation was successful, try accessing the web interface of the agent.
 In order to this you will need to know